Commonly Asked Questions

 Merit Retention vs. Judicial Elections

-Judicial elections are held for trial court judges, where voters choose candidates.
+Judicial elections are held for trial court judgeships, where two or more candidates qualify to be on the ballot.
 Merit retention applies to governor-appointed appellate judges and Supreme Court justices, who face a ‘yes’ or ‘no’ vote from the public to remain in their position.

 04